baresi687/development-platforms-ca/README.md

 ## Features

+Docker software consists of three components:

+- **Software:** The Docker daemon, or service.
+A persistent process that manages Docker containers.
+And Docker client that provides CLI to interact with Docker daemon.
+- **Objects:** Used to assemble an application in Docker.
+Like images, containers and services.
+- **Registries:** Repositories for images.
+Images are read-only templates for building containers.
+Docker client connects to registry to download images for use, or upload built images.

 #### Fast and easy configuration and deployment
 Docker containers allow a developer to package an application with all the parts it needs to run independently from the host Operating system, and deploy anywhere.

+#### Application isolation
+Docker containers run applications in an isolated environment where each container is independent and can execute any kind of application.

+#### Docker Hub repository
+Docker Hub is the world's largest public repository for container images.
+Including community developers and open source projects.

 ## Strengths